 The traditional Greek pasta calls for an aged, dried cheese with rock hard texture and salty taste called mizithra or myzithra.
 It is a Greek cheese of course extremely popular in Greece and closely related to pasta dishes.
 I know that some might not easily find it.
 In that case, aged Pecorino Romano is a good substitute.
 Both are widely used grated in pasta and they are popular for their strong, distinctive flavor.

 For this post’s pasta, I used a traditional, local product called “Striftadia” meaning “twisted”.
-It is a centuries-old pasta, rolled by hand, hence its name, coming from the South Peloponnese.
+It is a century-old pasta, rolled by hand, hence its name, coming from the South Peloponnese.
 The thickness and shape of this pasta are excellent because they hold any kind of sauce and absorbs perfectly all flavor.
 You may find artisanal Greek products in Greek delis or online.
 However, feel free to substitute this traditional product with rigatoni, tortiglioni, orecchiette, cavatelli, chiocciole, etc. Any tubular shaped pasta with ridges will catch all the “cheese-butter mixture” so that every bite is saucy enough to be scrumptious.

 READY!
 NOW, WHAT?